Queensland Conveyancing FAQ

 Did you know that land tax is tied to the property, not the individual?
 So if the seller has a big land tax bill and a search isn’t done by the buyers conveyancer to find it- guess who inherits it?
 Don’t get caught out.
 Pick QLD’s TRUSTED conveyancing team.
 Empire Legal.

 If you’re being referred a conveyancer – ask this one question!
 Is the conveyancer paying a referral fee to acquire you as a client?
-If the real estate agent or mortgage broker is getting paid for referring business, are they actually referring the conveyancer because they are best, or because they are getting PAID?
+If the real estate agent or mortgage broker is getting paid for referring business, ask yourself this.
+Are they referring the conveyancer because they are best, or because they are getting PAID?

 Always ask if the referrer is getting a fee for the introduction.
 If they are – do more research!
 Don’t ever play yourself.
 Choose a winning conveyancing team you can TRUST.
 Empire Legal.